-Now doctors are optimistic that other families across Tennessee will experience similar results, thanks to a new rule that requires hospitals to screen newborns for heart disease before they return home to their family.
+Today, doctors are optimistic that other families across Tennessee might not have to endure what the Parkers did, thanks to a new rule that requires hospitals to screen newborns for heart disease before being released to go home.

 A government task force made recommendations to pass the rule into law with hope of saving lives.
 Doctors at Le Bonheur perform approximately 450 heart surgeries a year, and of those, 50 are newborns.
 Joshi says this simple test will make a real difference, noting that if oxygen saturation is below 95 percent, the baby will receive a cardiac exam and echocardiogram (an ultrasound of the heart).
 Should these detect a problem, the baby will be referred to hospitals like Le Bonheur for further testing and possible surgery.